 It is always important to begin with this essential piece of cat equipment.
 A crate is very useful for taking your cat to and from places – and chances are you will be bringing them back from the breeders’ house or rescue centre in a crate!

 Always choose a crate by asking: ‘what does my cat need?’
-Remember to account for your cat’s size, their strength and their behavioural habits.
+Remember to account for your cat’s size, strength and behavioural habits.

 Choosing a cat bed is important, as your cat will likely spend a lot of time on it.
 There are several different kinds of cat beds available on the market, from beds suspended from windows, beds shaped like pods, beds shaped like chaise lounges and even beds shaped like castles.